jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2a.md

 into it from all sides.
 The region between the Euphrates and the Tigris, where it is first formed, is the Jazirah of Mosul, facing Syria on both banks of the Euphrates, and facing Azerbaijan on both banks of the Tigris.

-The Oxus originates at Balkh, in the eighth section of the third zone, in a great number of springs there.
+The Oxus originates at Balkh, in the 9th section of the 3rd zone, in many springs there.

 Large rivers flow into it, as it follows a course from south to north.

 It flows through Khurasan, then past Khurasan to Khuwarizm in the eighth section of the fifth zone.
 It flows into Lake Aral (the Lake of Gurganj) which is situated at the foot [north?] of the city of (Gurganj).

 In length as in width, it extends the distance of one month's journey.
 The river of Farghanah and Tashkent (ash-Shash), 37 which comes from the territory of the Turks, flows into it.

 West of the Oxus lie Khurasan and Khuwarizm.